 Examining archaeological photography produced by the German Archaeological Institute and the use of celluloid film stock by the Institute for Cultural Research in Berlin, Jonathan’s project explores working practices and knowledge techniques within the humanities.

-Jonathan studied cultural studies at Leipzig University, and earned his MA in cultural history and theory from Humboldt-Universität zu Berlin.
-His PhD project is supported by a scholarship from the Hans Böckler Foundation.
+Jonathan studied cultural studies at Leipzig University, and earned his MA in cultural history and theory from Humboldt-Universität zu Berlin (HU Berlin).
+His PhD project also forms part of the DFG-funded research project “Raw Materials of the Humanities” at HU Berlin.

 Publications & Presentations